Get to know our accomplished team members and advisors.

 Klaus has also served on the boards of Cargolux Airlines, Swiss Post, Panalpina and the IATA Cargo Committee.

-Dave is Chief Architect at Cisco Systems, where he is responsible for architectural governance, definition of strategy, development of new technology and use-inspired research.
+Dave is the CEO of PacketFabric, which is looking to shape the future of networking with its network-as-a-service (NaaS) platform.
+Previously, Dave had served as Chief Architect at Cisco Systems, where he was responsible for architectural governance, definition of strategy, development of new technology and use-inspired research.
 Working via tight partnerships with customers, partners, developers and academia, he is also leading co-development and co-innovation initiatives.
 He has been the Routing Area Director at the IETF and the chair of four working groups (IS-IS, HIP, BFD and Softwires) and has also worked with the ITU-T, ONF and several Open Source consortia.
 Dave was also a Juniper Fellow and Chief Architect working on the operating system and next-generation routing systems.
 He has a small vineyard in the Santa Cruz Mountains and an heirloom tomato farm along the St. Croix River in Somerset, Wisconsin.